manuelbarbas/primodium/README.md

 Each building can be upgraded to unlock more capabilities.
 Specifications are located [here](https://www.notion.so/palifer/abe7f4855bb441198acd4bae918b4619?v=54c17e8787e24596bc3d4f94f81761bd&p=96af4ae778304d11b40b773a94a826df&pm=s).

-- `MaxLevelComponent` with a building ID (e.g. DebugIronMineID) as key, indicates that that a building can be upgraded and up to what level.
+- `P_MaxLevelComponent` with a building ID (e.g. DebugIronMineID) as key, indicates that that a building can be upgraded and up to what level.
 - `LevelComponent` with a building entity ID as key (e.g. TODO), stores the current level of the building.

 When a building is upgraded, `PostUpgradeSystem` is called to update the building's components and the player's resource production.

 # Building Storage

-In `LibStorageDesignInitializer`, buildings which increase storage capacity are designated the Resources they provide capacity for via `MaxResourceStorageComponent` for the levels in which they provide that capacity increase.
-The amount of capacity they provide is set for their designated levels via `MaxStorageComponent`.
+In `LibStorageDesignInitializer`, buildings which increase storage capacity are designated the Resources they provide capacity for via `P_MaxResourceStorageComponent` for the levels in which they provide that capacity increase.
+The amount of capacity they provide is set for their designated levels via `P_MaxStorageComponent`.

 ```